Extended Depth of Focus Lens Implants

-Is placement of the Tecnis Symfony lens different than other IOLs?
+Is the placement of the Tecnis Symfony lens different than other IOLs?

 The surgery to place the Tecnis Symfony IOL is the same as any other intraocular lens surgery.
 Once the cataract-clouded lens is removed, the Tecnis Symfony is implanted.
 The Tecnis Symfony does come in a regular or spherical version as well as a toric version to correct for astigmatism.
 The toric Tecnis Symfony lenses are precisely positioned by Dr. Aizuss at the axis of astigmatism in the eye.